What is a mitochondrial liver disease?

 - The amount of ketone bodies (more acids) in the blood

-- How well the blood clots
+- How well the blood clots.

 - A count of each type of blood cell

-Still more tests may be needed to find the cause of the mitochondrial problem.
+Sometimes, more tests may be needed to find the cause of the mitochondrial problem.
 In addition, if the results of the lab tests were normal but the doctor has other reasons to think there might be a mitochondrial disease, more tests will be taken.
 These can include:

-- Looking at a sample of liver or muscle tissue (this sample is called a biopsy) under the microscope
+- Looking at a sample of liver or muscle tissue (this sample is called a biopsy) under the microscope.

-- Measuring how well the mitochondria make energy in a sample of liver or muscle tissue, or in cells grown from a sample of skin tissue
+- Measuring how well the mitochondria make energy in a sample of liver or muscle tissue, or in cells grown from a sample of skin tissue.

 - Getting a sample of the liquid around the spinal cord (this test is called a "spinal tap")